-I don’t know anyone on the island, how can I be sure they know what they’re doing?
+I don’t know anyone on the island, how can I be sure the courthouse knows what they’re doing?

-Is it safe to send money and documents thousands of miles away to a place I’ve never been?
+Is it safe to send money and documents thousands of miles away to a place I’ve never been to?

 Did I just make a horrible decision?

-(By the way, you might want to check out 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)
+(You may also want to check out: 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)

-- St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
+- As mentioned earlier, St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
 So your marriage license will be recognized in every jurisdiction of the United States.

-- Many countries also recognize a marriage performed in the Virgin Islands (see below under “Additional Items”)
+- Most foreign countries also recognize a marriage performed in the Virgin Islands through an additional document called an Apostille (see below under “Additional Items”).

 - And lastly…the process is actually very simple, so don’t worry this post is so long.
 I just want to give you every possible bit of information you’ll need.

-How to Get Married in St. Thomas, Virgin Islands:
+Steps for How to Get Married in St. Thomas, Virgin Islands

 - Get married by license officiant or minister